TRIP; AUSCHWITZ: QUESTIONNAIRE 1

 - Some think that Auschwitz "no longer resembles much

-Finally, a little apart, Fabien affirms: "
+Finally, a little apart, Fabien says: "

 Most have a more or less precise idea of what they would like to show.